Option Contracts: Everything You Need to Know

 - The expiration date of the contract

-A typical options contract will cover approximately 100 shares; however, the amount of shares might be adjusted due to mergers, dividends, or stock splits.
+A typical options contract will cover approximately 100 shares; however, the number of shares might be adjusted due to mergers, dividends, or stock splits.
 The seller must perform under the contract if the buyer chooses to purchase the option while the contract is valid.
 Once the contract has expired, however, the buyer can no longer utilize his or her ability to act on the option at that particular strike price.
 But if the buyer chooses not to buy the option, the seller cannot force performance under the contract.

 As previously noted, options contracts are common in real estate.
 For example, the seller and buyer of the property will agree upon a sale price.
 However, during the beginning stages of the process, the buyer will need to obtain financing before purchasing the property.
 If the buyer agrees to all of the terms within the designated time period, then a binding contract has now been created.
 Therefore, the option will expire at the end of the period identified in the contract, regardless of whether or not the buyer chooses to purchase the property.